• Skip to primary navigation

 Transfer mixture to a large bowl and position a fine mesh strainer over it.
 This strainer will be used to strain the custard part of the chocolate ice cream recipe.
 It's absolutely critical.

-What if I don't have a fine mesh strainer?
+What if I don’t have a fine Metal strainer?

-A nut milk bag, coffee filter or tea towel would work fine, but a fine mesh metal strainer is a kitchen must-have in my house!
+A nut milk bag or tea towel would work fine, but a fine mesh metal strainer is a kitchen must-have for sure, I use it almost every day.

 two photos showing how to make homemade chocolate ice cream